 - A Federal Reserve report estimates that 20% of the decline in homeownership among young adults can be attributed to increased student loan debt.

-- Another Federal Reserve Report found that student loan debt has a negative effect on small business formation and growth.
+- A Federal Reserve Report found that student loan debt has a negative effect on small business formation and growth.

 States are seeking strategies to mitigate the negative effects of student loan debt.
 These efforts include developing new oversight provisions for loan borrowers and loan servicers as well as repayment assistance and forgiveness plans.
 Explore these issues in the webpages below.